NVIDIA-AI-IOT/deepstream_reference_apps/README.md

 5. Update the paths of the .cfg and weights file and other network params in network_config.cpp file(if needed).

+6. Create a new folder named `models` within `\yoloplugin_lib\` to be used for caching TensorRT plan files

-6. Add absolute paths of images to be used for calibration in the calibrationImages.txt file within the data folder.
+7. Add absolute paths of images to be used for calibration in the calibrationImages.txt file within the data folder.

-7. Go the sources/gst-yoloplugin directory and run
+8. Go the sources/gst-yoloplugin directory and run
     `make && sudo make install`

-8. Go to the root folder of this repo and run
+9. Go to the root folder of this repo and run
     `deepstream-app -c config/deepstream-app_yolo_config.txt`